 And the children of Israel did evil again in the sight of the LORD: and the LORD strengthened Eglon the king of Moab against Israel, because they had done evil in the sight of the LORD.
 And he gathered unto him the children of Ammon and Amalek, and went and smote Israel, and possessed the city of palm trees.
 So the children of Israel served Eglon the king of Moab eighteen years.
 But when the children of Israel cried unto the LORD, the LORD raised them up a deliverer, Ehud the son of Gera, a Benjamite, a man lefthanded: and by him the children Israel sent a present unto Eglon the king of Moab.
 But Ehud made him a dagger which had two edges, of a cubit length; and he did gird it under his raiment upon his right thigh.
 And he brought the present unto Eglon king of Moab: and Eglon was a very fat man.
 And when he had made an end to offer the present, he sent away the people that bare the present.
 But he himself turned again from the quarries that were by Gilgal, and said, I have a secret errand unto thee, O king: who said, Keep silence.
 And all that stood by him went out from him.
 And Ehud came unto him; and he was sitting in a summer parlour, which he had for himself alone.
 And Ehud said, I have a message from God unto thee.
 And he arose out of his seat.
 And Ehud put forth his left hand, and took the dagger from his right thigh, and thrust it into his belly: And the haft also went in after the blade; and the fat closed upon the blade, so that he could not draw the dagger out of his belly; and the dirt came out.
 Then Ehud went forth through the porch, and shut the doors of the parlour upon him, and locked them.
 When he was gone out, his servants came; and when they saw that, behold, the doors of the parlour were locked, they said, Surely he covereth his feet in his summer chamber.
 And they tarried till they were ashamed: and, behold, he opened not the doors of the parlour; therefore they took a key, and opened them: and, behold, their lord was fallen down dead on the earth.
 And Ehud escaped while they tarried, and passed beyond the quarries, and escaped unto Seirath.
 And it came to pass, when he was come, that he blew a trumpet in the mountain of Ephraim, and the children of Israel went down with him from the mount, and he before them.
 And he said unto them, Follow after me: for the LORD hath delivered your enemies the Moabites into your hand.
 And they went down after him, and took the fords of Jordan toward Moab, and suffered not a man to pass over.
 And they slew of Moab at that time about ten thousand men, all lusty, and all men of valour; and there escaped not a man.
 So Moab was subdued that day under the hand of Israel.
 And the land had rest fourscore years.

-And after him was Shamgar the son of Anath, which slew of the Philistines six hundred men with an ox goad: and he also delivered Israel.-Judges 3:12-31***Joshua was an Israelite from the tribe of Ephraim, descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob and his 2nd wife Rachel, their firstborn son Joseph and his wife Asenath, and Joseph and Asenath's 2nd born son Ephraim, whom Jacob proclaimed to be his own son.
-The divinely inspired Scriptures of the Holy Bible reveal that Joshua led the Israelites across the divinely parted Jordan River and onto the Promised Land, the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
-After 110-year-old Joshua died and was buried in his tribe's portion of the Promised Land, the Israelites were led by elders and judges.
-Othniel the judge led the Israelites to victory over King Chushan-rishathaim, ruler of Mesopotamia (Aram Naharayim), according to the will of the Lord God.
-King Eglon, a Moabite king, took the Ammonites and the Amalekites with him to conquer the Israelites, and Eglon oppressed the Israelites 18 years before he was killed by Ehud the judge, according to the will of the Lord God.
+And after him was Shamgar the son of Anath, which slew of the Philistines six hundred men with an ox goad: and he also delivered Israel.-Judges 3:12-31***Joshua was an Israelite from the tribe of Ephraim, descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and his 2nd wife Rachel, their firstborn son Joseph and his wife Asenath, and Joseph and Asenath's 2nd born son Ephraim, whom Jacob proclaimed to be his own son.
+During the period following the death of Moses, the Lord God spoke to Joshua, and Joshua led the Israelites across the divinely parted Jordan River and onto the Promised Land, the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
+After 110-year-old Joshua died, and was buried in his tribe's portion of the Promised Land, the Israelites were led by elders and judges.
+Othniel the judge led the Israelites to victory over King Chushan-rishathaim, ruler of Mesopotamia (Aram Naharayim).
+King Eglon, a Moabite king, gathered the Ammonites and Amalekites with him to conquer the Israelites, and Eglon oppressed the Israelites 18 years and was killed by Ehud the judge.
+The Ammonites descended from Abraham and Sarah's nephew Lot and Lot's oldest daughter and their son Ammon.
+The Amalekites descended from Jacob's older fraternal twin brother Esau (Edom) and his wife Adah, their son Eliphaz and his concubine Timna, and Eliphaz and Timna's son Amalek.
 Samuel the priest, prophet and judge was from the tribe of Levi, descended from Jacob and his 1st wife Leah, and Jacob and Leah's 3rd born son Levi.
 When Samuel was elderly, and his sons Joel (Vashni) and Abiah (Abijah) were not obeying the commands of the Lord God, and King Nahash and his Ammonite army were preparing to attack, the Israelite elders demanded that Samuel appoint a king to lead them, and Samuel anointed Saul, from the tribe of Jacob and Rachel's 2nd and last son Benjamin, to reign, according to the command of the Lord God.
 David, from the tribe of Jacob and Leah's 4th born son Judah, was the 2nd king to rule over all of the Israelites.
 Before and after David began to reign, warriors with specific abilities journeyed to fight for him.
 Adino (Jashobeam?) killed hundreds of enemies in a battle, and Eleazar killed so many Philistines that his hand clung to his sword, Over 900 years after Solomon, a son born to David and Bathsheba, became the 3rd king to rule over all of the Israelites, and 70-year-old David died, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah, the tribe of David and his descendants, to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges, 1 Samuel, 2 Samuel, 1 Kings 1:1-14:31, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 10:1-29:30, 2 Chronicles 1:1-12:16, Matthew, Mark, Luke, John, Acts 1:1-26
+Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges, 1 Samuel, 2 Samuel, 1 Kings 1:1-14:31, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 10:1-29:30, 2 Chronicles 1:1-12:16, Matthew, Mark, Luke, John, Acts 1:1-26

 lusty = samen/shamen = stout, robust, fat